Website icon Xpert.Digital

-Task-based instead of working hours: harmonizing home office and office – a modern working model
+Task-based instead of working hours: Reconciling home office and office – A modern work model

 The world of work is changing.
-Rigid working hours and working methods that require attendance are increasingly giving way to flexible concepts that can be better adapted to the needs of employees.
-An innovative approach that is becoming increasingly important is task-based work, in which the focus is on completing tasks and goals rather than on mere attendance or fixed working hours.
-Combined with the ability to switch between home office and office, a hybrid model is created that offers numerous advantages - but also presents challenges.
+Rigid working hours and mandatory office presence are increasingly giving way to flexible concepts that can be better adapted to the needs of employees.
+One innovative approach that is gaining importance is task-based working, where the focus is on completing tasks and achieving goals, rather than mere physical presence or fixed working hours.
+Combined with the option of switching between working from home and the office, this creates a hybrid model that offers numerous advantages – but also presents challenges.

 Advantages of task-based work